top of page

 About Me.

 In first grade, we had a dress-up career day.
 “Dream big”, we were told, “because we could be anything we put our minds to”, you know, all that stuff that gets a six-year-old really excited.
 So, as a really excited six-year-old, I walked into a classroom full of firefighters and soccer players dressed in khakis and a blue oxford shirt.
-When I could be anything at all, I chose to be a computer programmer— I wanted to solve big, dynamic problems with technology.
+When I could be anything at all, I chose to be a computer programmer.
+Because I wanted to solve big, important problems with technology.
 It was my dream.
 And it still is.

 6E73F6C5-3DD9-487D-AED0-887E33B7F96B.jpeg